Affidavit: FBI feared Pennsylvania would seize fabled gold - News Break

 “I am concerned that, even if DCNR gave initial consent for the FBI to excavate the cache of gold secreted at the Dent's Run Site, that consent could be revoked before the FBI recovered the United States property, with the result of DCNR unlawfully claiming that that cache of gold is abandoned property and, thus, belongs to the Commonwealth of Pennsylvania,” the affidavit said.

-Archer also revealed allegations against a legislative staffer who, he wrote, tried to get some of the loot for himself.

-In 2013, the affidavit said, the legislative staffer contacted a pair of treasure hunters who had identified the likely site of the gold.
-The staffer “corruptly” offered to get the treasure hunters a state permit to dig “in return for three bars of gold or ten percent” of whatever they recovered.
-The staffer said he was acting on behalf of others in state government, according to Archer, including “someone who controlled money going to DCNR and someone working in the Pennsylvania governor's office.”
+Archer also asserted that in 2013, a legislative staffer met with the treasure hunters who had identified the likely site, and “corruptly” offered to get them a state permit to dig “in return for three bars of gold or ten percent” of whatever the treasure hunters recovered.
+The staffer said he was acting on behalf of others in state government, Archer wrote.

 No one has been charged in connection with the case, and federal prosecutors say they consider the matter closed.
 A spokesperson for the Department of Conservation and Natural Resources declined comment.